stevenli39/Java-NBA-Bet-Simulator2/README.md

 ## **User Story**

-- As a user, I want to add a match score onto a list of historic past matches to use in consideration when placing a bet.
+- As a user, I want to add all wagers into a list of historical wagers.
 - As a user, I want to see the results of my wagers and the game stats.
 - As a user, I want to be able to see the amount of earnings or losses depending on my wager.
 - As a user, I want to see the possible match pairings that are available for wager.